Umeshpratapsingh1306/Data-Analysis-Power-Bi-Deshboard/README.md

-# Data-Analysis-Power-Bi-Deshboard
+#Mobile Store Sales Dashboard – Power BI
+##Project Overview
-Created an interactive Power BI dashboard to analyze mobile store sales data, featuring data cleaning, DAX measures, and custom modeling.
-Designed dynamic visualizations for actionable insights and enhanced decision-making.
+This project is an interactive Power BI dashboard built using mobile store sales data.
+It showcases my ability to perform data cleaning, modeling, and transformation along with creating advanced DAX measures for deeper insights.
+The dashboard is designed to be both visually appealing and functionally rich, helping stakeholders analyze key sales trends and performance metrics.